bialimed/snake-basket/README.md

   All accessible parameters and their default values are presented in function declaration of the rule in `markDuplicates.smk`.
+The main categories of these parameters are:
+    * *input_*,
+    * *output_*,
+    * *param_*,
-The main categories of these parameters are *input_*, *output_*, *param_* and *snake_* (for parameters related to the Snakemake element like wildcards restrictions).
+    * *snake_*: for parameters related to the Snakemake element like wildcards restrictions.
   Keep in mind that input and ouput must be consistent in terms of wildcards like with a standard rule.

-3. Set execution environment for the rule
+### 3. Set execution environment for the rule

 You can provide software of the rule by one of this three ways:

   * The software folder is in `$PATH`.